-6.5.3.3.1 Requirements to Obtain the Transmission Constraints Enforcement Lists
+6.5.10.2 Requirements to Obtain the Protected Data

-The CAISO shall provide the Transmission Constraints Enforcement Lists only to those Market Participants and non-Market Participants that satisfy the following requirements.
+The CAISO shall provide the Protected Data only to those Market Participants and non-Market Participants that satisfy the following requirements.

-(a) To obtain access to the Transmission Constraints Enforcement Lists, a Market Participant that is a member of the WECC that requests the Transmission Constraints Enforcement Lists must: (i) execute and submit to the CAISO the Non-Disclosure Agreement for Transmission Constraints Enforcement Lists that is posted on the CAISO Website; and (ii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the Market Participant, executed by each employee and consultant of the Market Participant who will have access to the Transmission Constraints Enforcement Lists.
+(a) To obtain access to the Protected Data, a Market Participant that is a member of the WECC that requests the Transmission Constraints Enforcement Lists must: (i) execute and submit to the CAISO the Non-Disclosure Agreement for Protected Data that is posted on the CAISO Website; and (ii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the Market Participant, executed by each employee and consultant of the Market Participant who will have access to the Protected Data.

-(b) To obtain access to the Transmission Constraints Enforcement Lists, a Market Participant that is not a member of the WECC that requests the Transmission Constraints Enforcement Lists must: (i) execute and submit to the CAISO the Non-Disclosure Agreement for Transmission Constraints Enforcement Lists that is posted on the CAISO Website, (ii) provide to the CAISO a fully executed WECC Non-Member Confidentiality Agreement for WECC Data, and (iii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-WECC Market Participant, executed by each employee and consultant of the non-WECC Market Participant who will have access to the Transmission Constraints Enforcement Lists.
+(b) To obtain access to the Protected Data, a Market Participant that is not a member of the WECC that requests the Protected Data must: (i) execute and submit to the CAISO the Non-Disclosure Agreement for Protected Data that is posted on the CAISO Website, (ii) provide to the CAISO a fully executed WECC Non-Member Confidentiality Agreement for WECC Data, and (iii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-WECC Market Participant, executed by each employee and consultant of the non-WECC Market Participant who will have access to the Protected Data.

-(c) To obtain access to the Transmission Constraints Enforcement Lists a non-Market Participant that is a member of the WECC that requests the Transmission Constraints Enforcement Lists must: (i) reasonably demonstrate a legitimate business or governmental interest in the CAISO Markets, (ii) execute the Non-Disclosure Agreement for Transmission Constraints Enforcement Lists posted on the CAISO Website, and (iii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-Market Participant, executed by each employee and consultant of the non-Market Participant who will have access to the Transmission Constraints Enforcement Lists.
+(c) To obtain access to the Protected Data a non-Market Participant that is a member of the WECC that requests the Protected Data must: (i) reasonably demonstrate a legitimate business or governmental interest in the CAISO Markets, (ii) execute the Non-Disclosure Agreement for Protected Data posted on the CAISO Website, and (iii) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-Market Participant, executed by each employee and consultant of the non-Market Participant who will have access to the Protected Data.

-(d) To obtain access to the Transmission Constraints Enforcement Lists , a non-Market Participant that is not a member of the WECC that requests the Transmission Constraints Enforcement Lists must: (i) reasonably demonstrate a legitimate business or governmental interest in the CAISO Markets, (ii) execute the Non-Disclosure Agreement for Transmission Constraints Enforcement Lists that is posted on the CAISO Website, (iii) provide to the CAISO a fully executed WECC Non-Member Confidentiality Agreement for WECC Data, and (iv) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-Market Participant, executed by each employee and consultant of the non-Market Participant who will have access to the Transmission Constraints Enforcement Lists.
+(d) To obtain access to the Protected Data , a non-Market Participant that is not a member of the WECC that requests the Protected Data must: (i) reasonably demonstrate a legitimate business or governmental interest in the CAISO Markets, (ii) execute the Non-Disclosure Agreement for Protected Data that is posted on the CAISO Website, (iii) provide to the CAISO a fully executed WECC Non-Member Confidentiality Agreement for WECC Data, and (iv) provide to the CAISO a non-disclosure statement, the form of which is attached as an exhibit to the Non-Disclosure Agreement executed by the non-Market Participant, executed by each employee and consultant of the non-Market Participant who will have access to the Protected Data.

-6.5.3.3.2 Obligation to Report Violations of Section 6.5.3.3
+6.5.10.3 Obligation to Report Violations of Section 6.5.10